-Have you found a lender, or loan broker, that offers a guaranteed payday loan?
+Have you found a lender, or loan broker that offers a guaranteed cash loan?

 You are right to be cautious.

 No matter how good your credit rating, there are no guarantees.

 Any lender that provides a short term loan will have to abide by FCA regulations.

 The Financial Conduct Authority requires all lenders to be responsible with each loan approval.

 Lenders will only approve your application if they believe that you can afford it.
 If there are any doubts about your ability to meet the repayment schedule, you are unlikely to be offered a loan.

 Lenders will look at your credit rating.
 This is usually one of the first steps in the loan approval process.